soumentrivedi/jmeter/README.txt

 How to build?
 ------------
-docker build -t santosharakere/jmeter .
+docker build -t <your docker login>/jmeter .